What we do

 Every child should have their whole life ahead of them, but cancer is still one of the biggest causes of death in young people under the age of 15.

-Finding new ways to identify cancer in children and young people, and better, kinder ways to treat them means more will survive without the life-inhibiting side effects that can often come with remission.
+Finding new ways to identify cancer in children and young people, and better, kinder treatment means more children will survive without the life-inhibiting side effects that can often come with remission.

 We fund research